Advice is a dangerous gift, even from the wise to the wise, and all courses may run ill.J.R.R. Tolkien

 - I examine the scratches the stone leaves on the blade’s jigane and hagane using a loupe.

 None of these critical tests can be conducted long-distance.
-BTW, if you think any of them are pointless, then I know where you can get a good deal on some swamp land in North Korea (well, actually its a settlement pond for a chrome plating factory, but the effluent discharge was recently brought up to 1876 standards so there is no pesky vegetation, fish or wildlife to deal with, and the price is right!)
+BTW, if you think any of them are pointless, then I know where you can get a good deal on some swamp land in North Korea with its own lake perfect for a condo development.
+Well, actually its a settlement pond for a chrome plating factory, but the effluent discharge was recently brought up to 1876 standards so there is no pesky vegetation, or endangered fish or wildlife to deal with, and the price is right!

 I have two natural stones I use regularly nowadays.
 One is of medium hardness suitable for most every straight blade.
 The other, pictured below, is very soft, and easily damaged, but creates a beautiful foggy finish on the steel.

-I love my natural finishing stones, the feel of using them, the smell, and the pretty finish they produce on my blades.
+I love my natural finishing stones, the feel of using them, their smell, the music they make and the pretty finish they produce on my blades.
 They are part of the romance unique to Japanese blades.
 I believe the stones I use now and their sisters worn to slivers in past decades were worth every penny I paid for them, but I recognize this is an emotional rather than practical viewpoint, and difficult to defend economically.